jeffdapaz/VisualChatGPTStudio/README.md

 ## Release Notes 📜

+### 3.0.3

+- The copilot functionality that wasn't working has been fixed.
+- The behavior that caused the scroll to move automatically when clicking with the mouse to select text has been removed from the Turbo Chat window.

 ### 3.0.2

 - Now the Model parameters are optional.

-### 3.0.1

-- The icons in Turbo Chat that were removed incorrectly have been restored.

 ### [More Change Logs](https://github.com/jeffdapaz/VisualChatGPTStudio/blob/master/ReleaseNotes.md)